 “Take off your shoes at the door!”

 Besides making a mess of clean floors, wearing your shoes indoors can track in bacteria that are invisible to the naked eye.
 Studies show that shoes can carry spores of Clostridium difficile (better known as “C. difficile”), which are resistant to many household cleaning products and can cause anything from diarrhea to life-threatening infections.
-In one study, shoe bottoms had a higher per cent of positive samples for these bacteria than the surfaces of toilets.
+In one study, shoe bottoms had a higher percent of positive samples for these bacteria than the surfaces of toilets.
 Further studies show that shoes can track in potentially harmful E. coli from fecal matter and meningitis bacteria.
 If that doesn’t make you want to kick off your shoes at the door like your mama told you, we don’t know what will.

-Find out more everyday items that are dirtier than a toilet seat.
+Here are more everyday items that are dirtier than a toilet seat.

 “Eat your veggies.”